egglestn/gbrowser/README.md

 - `cd` into your forked project directory
 - Setup the project: `bin/setup`
 - Search for PROJECTNAME throughout the application and change it everywhere to the name of your project
+- Either remove or rename the "Sample" model, which is just there to show you some of the function

 ## TODO
 - Find out what setup is needed for AWS / rollbar / newrelic
+- Should this template include neat & bourbon?
+If no: tidy up CSS / if yes: use it everywhere

 ## Running the application